 - 1 cup finely chopped almonds or pecans

-- Line an 11x7-inch pan with well-greased wax paper.
+Line an 11x7-inch pan with well-greased wax or parchment paper.
 Set aside.

 - Allow the candy to cool and harden.
 Break into pieces and store in an airtight container.